 - The CI assessment expires after 3 months and is not renewable.
 After that, full APF membership, licences etc is required.
 The assessment is to allow a short term visitor or person from another organisation to jump with minimal formalities under special arrangements.

 - There is no portability or convertibility of non-APF qualifications into the APF system.
-A person may be issued an APF licence or crest if they fulfil the following conditions:
+A person may be issued an APF Certificate or crest if they fulfil the following conditions:

 - Be a member of APF.

 - Where there is a requirement for the applicant to fulfil the conditions of issue of a more junior qualification, a Chief Instructor may assess the applicant's ability to fulfil these conditions.

 - The conditions for the qualification applied for (other than number of jumps) must, except with the authority of the Manager Safety & Training, be met while jumping with an APF member organisation.
 This means that an overseas jumper with 100 jumps may be issued a "Certificate Class C" provided the CI assesses them as OK to "Certificate Class B" standard (RW and spotting ability OK), and they meet the specific "Certificate Class C" requirements (Accuracy) on an APF drop zone.

 - A CI may assess a jumper's ability in any suitable manner, including scrutiny of log books, direct observation of the jumper's skill, or test jumps.